mkavulich/ccpp-doc/CCPPtechnical/source/Overview.rst

 CCPP Overview
 *************************

-Ideas for this project originated within the Earth System Prediction Capability (ESPC) physics interoperability group, which has representatives from the US National Center for Atmospheric Research (NCAR), the Navy, National Oceanic and Atmospheric Administration (NOAA) Research Laboratories, NOAA National Weather Service, and other groups.
+Ideas for the Common Community Physics Package (:term:`CCPP`) originated within the Earth System Prediction Capability (ESPC) physics interoperability group, which has representatives from the US National Center for Atmospheric Research (:term:`NCAR`), the Navy, National Oceanic and Atmospheric Administration (NOAA) Research Laboratories, NOAA National Weather Service, and other groups.
 Physics interoperability, or the ability to run a given physics :term:`suite` in various host models, has been a goal of this multi-agency group for several years.
 An initial mechanism to